nisith11/flink-json-dynamo/README.md

 1- export your AWS credentails to access the Dynamo DB in your AWS. follow the link for more details https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html

-export AWS_ACCESS_KEY_ID=<Your Access key>
+export AWS_ACCESS_KEY_ID={Your Access key}

-export AWS_SECRET_ACCESS_KEY=<Your Secret Access Key>
+export AWS_SECRET_ACCESS_KEY={Your Secret Access Key}

 2- execute the below command to submit the job

-./bin/flink run -c org.edu.nisith.FlinkJsonStreamDriver <Full Path for your Jar File>flink-json-dynamo-1.0-SNAPSHOT.jar file://<Full path of the folder for Json files to arrive>
+./bin/flink run -c org.edu.nisith.FlinkJsonStreamDriver {Full Path for your Jar File}flink-json-dynamo-1.0-SNAPSHOT.jar file://{Full path of the folder for Json files to arrive}

 Once the job starts
 copy a sample json into the folder and check the dynamo db for an entry.